 Recommendations

-A few of my favorites resources that I recommend frequently are found below.
+A few of my favorites resources that I frequently recommend are found below.

 This post likely contains affiliate links.
 Please see our disclosure for more info.